Darkness4/fc2-live-dl-go/README.md

 Differences:

-- Rewritten Go.
-- Better error handling.
+- Rewritten Go, which provides a better error handling.
 - No priority queue for download, no multithreaded download.
-I tried a thread-safe priority queue, but it was way too slow.
-There is still one thread per channel.
+Sequential download as per standard with m3u8 downloader.
-- Low CPU usage at runtime.
+- Low CPU usage at runtime, minimal IO block.
-- Uses FFmpeg C API rather than running CLI commands on FFmpeg.
+- Uses libav C API rather than running CLI commands on FFmpeg.
 - Offering static binaries with no dependencies needed on the host.
 - Can concatenate previous recordings if the recordings was splitted due to crashes.
-- Can automatically upgrade quality during download.
+- Can automatically upgrade quality to 3Mbps during download.
 - Very light in size even with static binaries.
 - Minor fixes like graceful exit and crash recovery.
 - Session cookies auto-refresh.